Particular/docs.particular.net/transports/msmq/discard-expired-messages.md

 ## Native

-When a message with a TTBR value is sent, NServiceBus translates the TTBR value to the [native time to be received property](https://docs.microsoft.com/en-us/dotnet/api/system.messaging.message.timetobereceived) of the MSMQ message.
-MSMQ continuously checks the TimeToBeReceived of all queued messages.
+When a message with a TTBR value is sent, NServiceBus translates the value to the [native TTBR property](https://docs.microsoft.com/en-us/dotnet/api/system.messaging.message.timetobereceived) of the MSMQ message.
+MSMQ continuously checks the Time-To-Be-Received of all queued messages.
 As soon as the message has expired, it is removed from the queue, and disk space gets reclaimed.

-NOTE: MSMQ enforces a single TimeToBeReceived value for all messages in a transaction.
-If multiple messages enlist in a single transaction, then the TimeToBeReceived from the first message will be used for all messages, leading to potentially, unintentional message expiration.
-To prevent message loss, `TimeToBeReceived` is not supported for endpoints with [transaction mode](/transports/transactions.md) `SendsAtomicWithReceive` or `TransactionScope` by default.
+NOTE: MSMQ enforces a single Time-To-Be-Receivedvalue for all messages in a transaction.
+If multiple messages enlist in a single transaction, then the TTBR from the first message will be used for all messages, leading to potentially, unintentional message expiration.
+To prevent message loss, TTBR is not supported for endpoints with [transaction mode](/transports/transactions.md) `SendsAtomicWithReceive` or `TransactionScope` by default.

 partial: ttbr-send